 Press Release on House Bill

 Please take just a few minutes today to contact your member of Congress.

-Sample Letter to send to your representative – don’t forget to fill in your representative’s name (two places) and your location.
-If you have personal thoughts or experiences about the American Discovery Trail you should edit the letter to include those (near the top), customized letters are more influential than form letters.
+Sample Letter to submit to your senators and sample letter for your house member – don’t forget to fill in your representative’s name and your location.
+If you have personal thoughts or experiences about the American Discovery Trail please edit the letter to include those (near the top).
+Customized letters are more influential than form letters.
 If you don’t live in a state which the trail passes through you can and should still ask for sponsorship, you should probably change or remove the paragraph about local businesses benefiting.

 Since you are requesting a response you must include your printed name and address below your signature, traditionally the House of Representatives only replies by postal mail whereas the Senate uses email as well.
 Email is the preferred delivery method for a letter like this, postal letters have to go through a lengthy security procedure.